VI. The Seclusion Era: Muggles

 Given the generally crowded and unsafe conditions that the working class Briton lived in during this period, I would imagine that the (perhaps newly-formed?)
 Accidental Magical Reversal squad was being given a real workout and targeting potential trouble spots may have become a Ministry priority.
 I rather think that the Ministry’s Accidental Magical Reversal Department is a far more likely client to have originally commissioned that quill than Hogwarts School.
-That the quill is now in Hogwarts’ keeping only indicates that the AMR now has some later, more finely-tuned monitoring system in place to flag the sort of surges of Magical energy they are most often called upon to deal with.
+That the quill, which chiefly records potential trouble spots, is now in Hogwarts’ keeping only indicates that the AMR now has some later, more finely-tuned monitoring system in place to flag the sort of surges of Magical energy they are most often called upon to deal with.

 I also have my own theory regarding the manner in which the charmed quill actually works.
 I propose that the reasoning that went into its development progressed along something like the following lines: